Black Country, New Road: Artistry

 Their second album Ants From Up There was written to feature a more accessible sound.
 It has been described as post-rock, chamber pop and indie rock.
 The band became "obsessed" with Canadian indie rock band Arcade Fire during the United Kingdom's COVID-19 lockdown; several critics have compared songs such as "Chaos Space Marine" and "The Place Where He Inserted the Blade" to Arcade Fire.
 Black Country, New Road also recalled listening to Kurt Vile and Frank Ocean for inspiration during the writing process.
 With their third album, following the departure of Wood, Forever Howlong has signaled a stylistic shift away from their first two albums, with the band going out of their way to avoid being "melodramatic" and aiming to be more "subtle" within their songwriting.
-Prior to Wood's departure, vocal performances across Forever Howlong were taken up by Hyde, Ellery, and Kershaw.
+Following Wood's departure, vocal performances across Forever Howlong were taken up by Hyde, Ellery, and Kershaw.
 The album, in a press release, has been described as folk, progressive rock, baroque pop and alternative rock, with comparisons to artists such as Joanna Newsom, Randy Newman, and Fiona Apple.
 The band also recounted that they avoided utilising instrumentation that they felt was typical for them during the recording process, with Mark stating "there's a lot of different kinds of songs on the album that I don't think we could've done before, but we can now".